GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.80.07

+Updated `dateheaderformat iso` in `gam <UserTypeEntity> info|print|show messages` to include a colon between the hours and minutes in the timezone portion of the string as in all other time strings.

 ### 6.80.06

 Added option `tdreturnidonly [<Boolean>]` to `<ToDriveAttribute>` that when true (the default), causes GAM to display